xesscorp/XuLA2/FPGA/LX25/README.rst

     fintf_jtag/:
-        This design is used by GXSLOAD when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.
+        This design is used by GXSLOAD when it needs to read or write the contents of the serial flash configuration memory on the XuLA2 board.

     fintf_jtag_new/:
-        This design is used by the Python version of XSLOAD when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.
+        This design is used by the Python version of XSLOAD when it needs to read or write the contents of the serial flash configuration memory on the XuLA2 board.

     hcsr04_test/:
         A simple interface to test an HCSR04 ultrasonic distance measurement module.